 When you talk about tourists places of Rajasthan, don’t forget to mention Jodhpur.
 It is equally important tourists destination as Jaipur or Jaisalmer.
 Jodhpur is second largest city of Rajasthan.
-There are many tourist attraction of Jodhpur like forts and temples.
+There are many must visit places of Jodhpur like forts and temples.
 This city also share Thar desert with Jaisalmer.
 It is popularly known as Blue City of Rajasthan because most of the house in old city area are painted with a blend of lime stone and indigo, gives blue shades to the city.

 See more about top attraction of Jaipur

 The Jodhpur city was founded in 1459 by Rao Jodha, as a capital city of Marwar State.
 You can find Marwari people everywhere in country doing business were originally belongs to this Marwar region.
 Jodhpur is also famous for its handicraft items, like glass Bangles, Jodhpuri carpet and other traditional clothes with nice embroidery.
 A number of dishes from Jodhpur is famous all over India, such as Mawa Ki Kachori, Pyaaj Ki Kachori, Spicy Mirchi Bada, Dal Bati Churma etc.